 Here’s your DIY project wish list:

-• Two different colors of milk paint.
+• Two different colors of milk paint for several layers of application.
 Choose an underlying milk paint color and a top coat of paint color.
 The underlying color will be exposed slightly on “worn out” areas.
 For an eye-catching, vibrant look, choose contrasting colors (for example, salmon and moss green for a touch of country chic or fuchsia and turquoise for a bohemian-meets-modern effect), or opt for two colors in the same family (like a Blue Spruce paint color and Beach Glass color) for a subtler result.
+You can also opt for white paint or another color.
+Using white paint on your old furniture is perfect for achieving that chalky, slightly distressed wood look.

 • Paintbrush (any natural bristle dry brush works well)